salesforce/lwc-rfcs/text/0000-light-dom.md

 </app-counter-blue-light>
 ```

-As a result, when the content of a component lives in its children, it can be accessed like any other content in the Document host, and thus behave like any other content (styling, APIs, accessibility, third party tooling...).
+As a result, when the content of a component resied in the Light DOM, it can be accessed like any other content in the Document host, and thus behave like any other content (styling, APIs, accessibility, third party tooling...).

-Shadow DOM provides a wonderful, native component encapsulation and composition model.

-The two main reasons for using Shadow DOM are:

-**Native Component Encapsulation**

-The Shadow DOM encapsulation model provides a way for the component author to keep the component internals hidden, with no effect from the broader environment.
-This means that global styles have no effect on those internals and those internals cannot be queried from outside of the component.
-This provides a way for widget-type components to be more portable (eg: embedding into 3rd party apps) at the cost of some complexity that makes the creation of a component or an application harder.

-**Native Component Composition**

-The Shadow DOM gives custom element developers a way to allow consumers to compose some content that it should render.
-Think about native elements like `<select>`.
-This is done via `<slot>` elements that are automatically filled by the content from the light DOM.
-Without Shadow DOM there is no native component composition and this functionality must be provided by the framework.

-> A single component that needs to stand on its own with its own set of functionality is a good candidate for shadow DOM.
-Salesforce Lightning components are a good example of that.

 ## Motivation